-What is a Web Push Notification?
+What is a Web Push Notification

 Web push notifications are brief messages sent from a website to subscribers via browsers.
 They are also called browser push notifications.
 Push notifications are used for instant communication with subscribers even when they are not on the website.
 A notification appears on a subscriber’s device on top of all open windows, if their browser is active.
 Web push works for both mobile and desktop devices.

-What do web push notifications look like?
+What does a web push notification look like

 Send a web push demo, and see how it looks on your device.

-Who can use browser push notifications?
+Who can use browser push notifications

 All browsers support push notifications only for HTTPS-websites.
 However, Gravitec.net enables web push for HTTP-websites as well, through HTTPS-subdomains.
 So, any website can integrate push technology and send notifications to subscribers.